Timeline of the 2019–2020 Hong Kong protests (October 2019): 14 October rally for the Human Rights and Democracy Act

 A rally, using the slogan "Fight with Hong Kong, justice to our victims," was held at night on 14 October at Chater Garden, calling on the United States to pass the Hong Kong Human Rights and Democracy Act of 2019, which would sanction officials for undermining autonomy in Hong Kong.
 Organiser Ventus Lau received a Letter of No Objection from the police, making this the first protest with police approval since the emergency law was invoked.
 The rally began at 7 pm.
 Crowds split from the public park and onto adjacent roads, turned on their phone flashlights, and chanted protest slogans, such as "Hongkongers, resist" as they marched along with a massive vertical protest banner.
 The crowd sang protest songs including "Glory to Hong Kong".
 The event saw speeches from several figures including activist Joshua Wong and politician Au Nok-hin.
 Organisers announced that more than 130,000 people took part in the rally.
 The government issued a statement saying that it regretted the assembly and criticised any foreign interference into the "internal affairs" of Hong Kong.

 15 October basketball march

-Dozens of basketball fans took to Southorn Playground in Wan Chai to show their support for Daryl Morey and expressed their disdain for superstar LeBron James, after both had stirred up controversy with their comments about the protests.
+Dozens of basketball fans took to Southorn Playground in Wan Chai to show their support for Daryl Morey and expressed their sometimes racist disdain for superstar LeBron James, after both had stirred up controversy with their comments about the protests.